junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "Like that weird naked dude a few years ago?"
 Dean glances at Cas, blinking.
 "She's not naked."

 "No, she's not.
-They... don't always choose naked vessels, though some do prefer the more 'natural' dressing that fit their job," Cas explains.
+They... don't always choose naked vessels, though some do prefer the more 'natural' dressing that fit their job," Cas explains with a straight face.

 Dean shrugs.
 "Alright, whatever.
 Question is, why is Metatron killing Cupids?
 They're the good guys, right?
 At least, they're angels, the same side and all.
 More importantly, where is he *now*?
 We need to figure out if he's still in town."